 Real-world emissions testing of cars is required for the first time

 New trucks and buses already deliver real-world emissions reductions

 Since 1992, the EU has introduced increasingly stricter limits on vehicle emissions through a series of ‘Euro’ standards.
 The latest and most stringent of these standards is Euro 6.
 New car models have complied with Euro 6 since September 2014, and all new cars sold since September 2015 must meet this standard.
 Over the last 15 years, nitrogen oxides (NOx) limits for diesel car engines have been reduced by 84%, and particulates (PM) by 90%.

 Since 1 September 2017 a Not-To-Exceed (NTE) emissions limit is set for Real-Driving Emissions (RDE) of new car models with a Conformity Factor (i.e. NTE/Euro 6 limit ratio) of 2.1 for NOx emissions.
 This is called the Euro 6d-TEMP standard.
 It will apply to all new cars in September 2019.

 A CF for Particle Number also entered into force in September 2017 for new car types as 1.5 (1.0 + error margin of 0.5 to be reviewed).
-It will apply to all new cars from September 2018 onwards.
+It has applied to all new cars since September 2018.